 At BASF, Stephanie's responsibilities included operational human resources tasks as well as trainee support, management support and team building.
 During her studies, she supported Alstom Power's research and development in France.

-Magnus Boman is Professor of Intelligent Software Services at the Royal Institute of Technology (KTH), Stockholm.
+Magnus Boman is the Professor of Intelligent Software Services at the Royal Institute of Technology (KTH), Stockholm.

 Magnus shares his academic working time between KTH and RISE SICS AB, a research institute, where he builds learning machines, mainly for improving population health, in the Decisions, Networks, and Analytics lab and assists the CEO in strategy matters.
 At the institute, he led a foresighting unit for the European Commission 2011-15 where he cooperated with innovation managers and strategists at some of the largest European companies involved with IT.